vum-team/vum/README.md

-# VUI - In Development
+# vue-mobile - In Development

 > An UI Framework build with Vue.js

-VUI is in development now, `V0.1.0` version will be released before `2016-8-31`.
+vue-mobile is in development now, `V0.1.0` version will be released before `2016-8-31`.

-## What is VUI?
+## What is?

-VUI is an UI Framework build with Vue.js for SPA:
+vue-mobile is an UI Framework build with Vue.js for SPA:

 - Full Page Structure - header, content, footer
 - Page transition support by vue-router